The Best Fiverr Alternatives for Freelancers and Clients

 - Hourly payment protection

-It’s free to sign up for an Upwork account and search for work or create a job description.
+Remember, it’s free to sign up for an Upwork account and search for work or create a job post.

 2. Freelancer.com

-Freelancer is another popular Fiverr alternative serving users around the world..
-The platform supports three ways for clients and talent to work together:
+Freelancer is another popular Fiverr alternative serving users around the world.
+The platform supports three ways for clients and freelancers to work together:

 - Fixed-rate contracts with milestones